Limits to Extracting Neutron-Star Physics Constraints from NICER Pulse Profiles: Parameter Inference from Combined Fourier and Spectral Analyses

 where $A_n(E)/A_0(E)$ and $B_n(E)/A_0(E)$ are the fractional cosine and sine amplitudes shown in Figure~\ref{fig:fourier_comp} and $A_{i0}(E)/A_0(E)$ are the fractional contributions to the total flux of each spectral component shown in Figure~\ref{fig:sp_comp}.
 Note that, for each surface component, the angular arguments $\phi_{in}$ are determined only by the azimuth of the hotspot associated with that spectral component on the neutron star surface.
 As such, $\phi_{in}$ should not depend on $n$.
 However, this is not necessarily true for the magnetospheric power-law component.
 When fitting the data, we will allow for these angular arguments to depend on $n$ even for the thermal components and show that they are consistent with being constant between the various Fourier components.

 We obtain the parameters $f_{in}$ and $\phi_{in}$ by fitting equations~(\ref{eq:fitA})-(\ref{eq:fitB}) to the Fourier components we measured in \S3, using the fractional flux contributions of the spectral components we inferred in \S4.
-We only use data up to 2~keV, beyond which the spectra are dominated by the magnetospheric power-law component.
-We account for the uncertainty introduced by $N_{\rm H}$ on the fractional flux contributions of the spectral components by adding a 5\% systematic uncertainty (see Fig.~\ref{fig:sp_comp}) to the measurements.
+We only use data up to 2~keV, beyond which the magnetospheric power-law component contributes significantly.
+We account for the uncertainty introduced by $N_{\rm H}$ on the fractional flux contributions of the spectral components by adding a 5\% systematic uncertainty to the measurements (see Fig.~\ref{fig:sp_comp}).

 In order to quantify the posteriors and explore the correlations between the inferred parameters, we employed a modified version of the Markov Chain Monte Carlo algorithm MARCH \citep[MArkov Chains for Horizons,][]{2022ApJ...928...55P}.
 Originally developed for fitting interferometric data from the Event Horizon Telescope, MARCH, uses parallel tempering and is optimized for high performance.
+In the calculation, we assumed flat priors in amplitude from 0-1 and in phase from 0-360 degrees.

 \autoref{fig:fr_comp_model} combines the information from Figures~\ref{fig:fourier_comp} and \ref{fig:sp_comp} and also shows the inferred best-fit model (eqs.[\ref{eq:fitA}]-[\ref{eq:fitB}]) that connects them.
-Clearly, the observed weak energy dependence of the various Fourier components can be accounted for by simply assuming that the fractional pulse profile of each spectral component does not depend on energy.
+Clearly, the observed weak energy dependence of the various Fourier components can be accounted for by simply assuming that the fractional pulse amplitude of each spectral component does not depend on energy.
 Moreover, the sign change of the fundamental component of the sine Fourier series at energy $\sim 1.7$~keV clearly follows the increase in the flux contribution of the power-law component, which shows substantial pulsations.